6 PPC Tips For Franchises

 Question #1: What Is Your Average Cost Per Lead (CPL)?

-Knowing ahead of time what the average Cost Per Lead (CPL) is for the firm that you are evaluating is extremely important.
+Knowing ahead of time what the average Cost Per Lead (CPL) is for the firm that you are evaluating is extremely important when evaluating PPC for franchises.
 Make sure when they answer that question that they are talking about franchise development specifically.

 For us, we average $32 per lead across all of our brands, all-time.
 However, within that number there are many caveats.
 For instance, for restaurant franchises, our average is actually lower at $26 per lead.
 You may even want to ask the agency what their average CPL is for your specific type of franchise.